oxlip-lang/oal/README.md

     get:
       responses:
         default:
-          description: some other stuff
+          description: no content
+        "200":
+          description: all good
           content:
-            application/json:
+            application/vnd.blah+json:
               schema:
                 description: some other stuff
                 allOf: